awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 };
 ```

-The names entered has to match what the [Cognito documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/authorization-endpoint.html) ask for `identity_provider`.
+The names entered has to match what the [Amazon Cognito documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/authorization-endpoint.html) ask for `identity_provider`.
 See below on the page detail about how to setup federation for SAML, OIDC, Facebook, Google and Amazon as IdPs.

 __8. Publish the app__